Death of Olaseni Lewis: Police restraint and death

 Lewis and his parents travelled to Bethlem on the evening of 31 August and on their arrival his mother described a chaotic scene.
 Lewis voluntarily admitted himself to the hospital on the basis that he could leave if he desired and that his family would be contacted in the event of any problem.
 At 8:30pm his parents were told to leave as visiting hours had finished.
 Lewis's state deteriorated after his parents had left and he decided to leave the hospital.
-However, staff prevented him from leaving and, frustrated as he understood he was a voluntary patient, Lewis damaged a door.
+However, staff prevented him from leaving and Lewis subsequently caused criminal damage to a door.
 Staff did not contact his parents but instead called the police to report Lewis for criminal damage.

 Police arrived soon after and placed Lewis in handcuffs and moved him to a padded room at the hospital.
 Over a period of 30–40 minutes eleven police officers subjected him to restraint in the room for a period of ten minutes.
 After Lewis tried to leave the room, officers restrained him for a second time for a period of 20 minutes.
 They placed him in two sets of handcuffs, which left Lewis with his left arm locked in front of his head and his right arm locked behind his back.
 They also placed him in leg restraints, one set around his ankles and one set around his legs.
 The method of restraint was against police practice and was later judged as dangerous.
 Lewis was held down face first on a bed, then the floor.
 The police struck him three times with a police baton during this period.

 Lewis was confused during the restraint, calling for police to take their dogs off him.
 The police asserted that for his safety they continued to restrain him until he stopped resisting.
 Lewis fell unconscious after 20 minutes due to restricted breathing and police chose to leave him in the room, believing him to be faking unconsciousness.
 Medical staff then injected Lewis with an antipsychotic medication.
 Nurses logged the incident as having involved "violent restraint" which indicated that unnecessary force had been used.
 Staff at the hospital reported they had been outraged at the level of force used.

 When it was noticed that Lewis had stopped breathing, officers attempted cardiopulmonary resuscitation.
 An ambulance was called and Lewis was transferred back to Mayday Hospital.
 Lewis again began to breathe independently in the ambulance.
 Subsequent hospital assessments on late 3 September and early 4 September showed he had suffered brainstem death and his life-support system was turned off.